-When items of income and expense are material, their nature and amount shall be disclosed separately either in the statement of comprehensive income or in the notes to the financial statements.
+When items of income and expense are material, their nature and amount shall be disclosed separately either in the Statement of comprehensive income or in the notes to the financial statements.
+TI 1102 prescribes the minimum disclosure required in the Statement of comprehensive income.